kvoloshenko/GAI_KMS_01/README.md

 #### 2.2.1.
 Description
 The logic of this module is similar to the Simple RAG for Jira module described above.

+### 2.4.
+WebSearch (_24_WebSearch.py_)
+This module performs a web search using DuckDuckGo's search engine.
+It utilizes the `DuckDuckGoSearchRun` class from the `langchain_community.tools` package to execute the search query.

+This module is suitable for scenarios where automated web search and detailed logging of the search process are required.
+It can be used in automation tasks, data gathering, and performance analysis.

 ### 3.0.
 Agents (_30_Agents.py_)

 This module integrates various AI tools to create an intelligent agent capable of answering queries